 A Get it Done Day can do wonders for your business, especially when done consistently.
 You’re able to check a lot of things off your to-do list and feel accomplished.
 Sometimes, however, that’s a problem: What you work on during your solo day tends to be very task-oriented.
 So while you’re getting things done, you’re not necessarily moving your business forward.

 The one big thing that’s missing in your Get it Done Day is the power of community.
 Every business owner needs a community of like-minded people surrounding her–especially when she’s looking to make big strides in her business.

 When you’re in front of other inspired women, you’re more likely to tackle things on your strategic priorities that you’re not going to do on your own.

 I always recommend partnering up with others for a more robust Get it Done experience.
 Details and other arrangements can be shared and you benefit from being surrounded by a hive mind.
 There’s a wider breadth of knowledge in the room that can help you get further than you would on your own.

-This is exactly why I started the Get it Done Getaway.
 Not only do you get away from your home office to get the work done in your business, you can do it while surrounded by a solid community of motivated women who have expertise in a wide range of industries.
 And all the details are taken care of by yours truly–so all you have to do is get there!